bradharms/xwintog/README.md

 3. The user's `.xwintogrc` config file is sourced.
 This script must set the required variables by looking at the global variable `$APP` that was set by the xwintog in the previous step.
-4. We check that all required variables (ie. `COMMAND` and `WINDOW`) were set by the config file, and fail with an error if not.
+4. We check that all required variables (ie. `APP_COMMAND` and `APP_WINDOW_SEARCH`) were set by the config file, and fail with an error if not.
-5. Proceed to look for windows matching the search string specified by `WINDOW`.
+5. Proceed to look for windows matching the search string specified by `APP_WINDOW_SEARCH`.
-6. If no windows were found, we execute `COMMAND` in a detached shell and then exit.
+6. If no windows were found, we execute `APP_COMMAND` in a detached shell and then exit.
 7. If any windows were found, we check to see if any of them are currently focused.
 If so, we minimize that window and then exit.
 8. If none of the windows were focused, we attempt to focus and reveal each one